akachiw/piranha.core.postgresql/README.md

-# piranha.core.postgresql
+# Welcome to Piranha.Core.PostgreSQL

+## About

-PostgreSQL add-ons for Piranha
+This repository contains PostgreSQL addons for Piranha.Core.